riceissa/issarice.com/wiki/advice-for-young-people.md

 Alex K. Chen often talks about the important of [expanding your imagination of what's possible][expand].
 Here I'll provide some of my thoughts on how best to do that, in particular by giving examples of things that have expanded my imagination.
+In general, the best way to do this is to just *read a lot* of things from a *very diverse set of places*, and to interact with a lot of people as well.
+It really helps if you have a lot of friends who are into the newest things, because you can learn a lot about the most exciting things that are happening.

 [expand]: https://www.quora.com/What-is-the-best-advice-you-can-give-to-someone-attending-their-first-year-at-a-university/answer/Alex-K-Chen